GACOR4D

 You may notice some slight redness, swelling, or bruising at the injection sites.
 These side effects are typically mild and subside on their own within a few days.

-Is there any downtime after Xeomin?
+Is there any downtime after German-formulated botulinum toxin type A ?

-When can Xeomin results be seen?
+When can German-formulated botulinum toxin type A results be seen?

-How long does Xeomin last for?
+How long does German-formulated botulinum toxin type A last for?

 Book your Appointment Now!

-What are the risks of Xeomin?
+What are the risks of German-formulated botulinum toxin type A?

 Common Side Effects